slcorp/RTView-Splunk-Integration/README.md

 # RTView-Splunk-Integration
-Splunk RTView Monitor for Tibco BusinessWorks
+Splunk RTView Monitor for TIBCO BusinessWorks

 ## Introduction
 In version 6.3, Splunk added the HTTP Event Collector (HEC), "a new, robust, token-based JSON API for sending events to Splunk from